Disappearance of Kyron Horman: Lawsuit against Terri Horman

 On June 1, 2012, Young filed a civil lawsuit against Terri, claiming that she was "responsible for the disappearance of Kyron."
 The lawsuit attempted to prove that Terri had kidnapped Kyron on the day he disappeared.
 Young sought $10 million in damages.
 On August 15, 2012, a federal court judge denied a motion by Terri to delay the lawsuit.

-In early October 2012, Spicher refused to answer any of the 142 questions posed to her during a deposition regarding Young's lawsuit.
-Among these questions were several regarding Spicher's whereabouts on June 4, 2010, and her contact with Terri that day.
-She also declined to identify a photo of Kyron, whether she had met him and whether she knew his father, Kaine.

-During testimony provided by Kaine in a separate hearing the same year, he stated that police had told him they "have more probable cause to think Terri Horman was involved in Kyron's disappearance than they did two years ago."
 On July 30, 2013, it was announced that Young had dropped the lawsuit against Terri so as not to interfere with the ongoing police investigation.

-Depiction in media
+Trivia

 Terri appeared as a guest on Dr. Phil in 2016, during which she told Phil McGraw: "I was advised from the beginning by law enforcement, by my husband at the time, by attorneys in the beginning, not to say anything.
 I've always wanted to.
 I've asked multiple times to speak out and have not been allowed."
 She denied having any involvement in Kyron's disappearance, and also stated her belief that he was kidnapped, adding: "There was a man in a white pickup truck, Ford, parked on Highway 30 at the 7-Eleven, which is not near the school.
 He was acting very strangely and he was addressed by one of the employees because he had been pacing back and forth in front of the 7-Eleven for about an hour."

 Boy Missing: The Search for Kyron Horman, written by Rebecca Morris, was released in May 2020.

-"Vanished from School," season 2, episode 2, of the television show Real Life Nightmare on Discovery ID explores the case.
-The episode aired November 15, 2020.